-Romeo and Juliet Law in Michigan – Fast Facts
+Romeo and Juliet Law Michigan

-The Romeo and Juliet Law in Michigan deals with underage consensual sex and it helps certain individuals off the sex offender list.
-The Romeo and Juliet Law does not require the teenagers who are convicted of sex crimes to be registered as a sex offender.
+The Romeo and Juliet Law in Michigan deals with underage consensual sex and it helps certain individuals off the Michigan Sex Offender Registry.
+The Romeo and Juliet Law does not require teenagers who are convicted of Michigan criminal sexual conduct charges to be registered as a sex offender.
 This means they would no longer be listed on Michigan’s sex offender registry at all.

-It’s also important to consider the age of consent in Michigan under the Romeo and Juliet Law.
-Individuals who are 15 years old and younger are not legally able to consent in any sexual activity.
-If they do, it will fall down into a criminal sexual conduct charge and could be prosecuted for statutory rape.
+It is also important to consider what is the age of consent in Michigan under the Romeo and Juliet Law.
+Individuals who are 15-years old or younger are not of the legal age of consent and is unable to consent to any sexual activity.
+If they do, it will end up being a criminal sexual conduct charge and could be prosecuted for statutory rape.